-Students review the six types of simple machines, and engage in discovery activities using levers to understand how simple machines make work easier.
+Lift, move, power, connect and shape.
+The program, led by Museum interpreters, is designed to support Grade 5 Science curriculum outcomes for the Forces and Simple Machines unit.
+Students review the six types of simple machines, and engage in discovery activities using levers to understand how simple machines make work easier through mechanical advantage.
 Students also use wood-working tools to discover the simple machines that are "hidden" in everyday objects.
-The program includes a tour of the Museum exhibits to identify how simple machines have been applied to different mechanisms.
+The program includes a tour of the Museum exhibits to identify how simple and compound machines have been applied to different mechanisms.

-Students are divided into small groups to take part in the tour and activities, and each group participates in all components of the program.
+Students are divided into two small groups to take part in the activities.
+Each group participates in all components of the program.

 5 minutes: Conclusion and dismiss

 To reserve your program, please call: (902) 755-5425 or email email@example.com

 Registration will begin in September.
 We encourage you to book early!